 In April, 2014 we launched our Technology Challenges Gallery where we post specific opportunities and challenges that we want to explore with partners.
 In February 2015, we launched Tata Steel’s Innovation Portal, describing more generally our interest areas across our production processes, product development opportunities and new application development, and giving potential partners the opportunity in confidence to propose areas where we can work together.

 Of course, launching these initiatives is one thing, following through on them is another.
-To date we have had over 160 proposals from large organisations, Academia and SME and are actively working to develop a number of these with the proposers, including one that will be installed on one of our production units in early 2016 and with the potential to be installed on a number of others throughout Tata Steel.
+To date we have had over 380 proposals from large organisations, academia and SME and are actively working to develop a number of these with the proposers.
+These include new coating application technologies, novel construction techniques, surface engineering approaches to extend the life of our production equipment and improve the quality of our products, projects to reduce our water usage, the use of laser technologies to measure the shape of our products in-line and even the use of high speed camera technologies developed for the postal industry to monitor the quality of our strip products in-line.
 If you think you have an opportunity where we can work together, we want to hear from you!